 Sometimes you may want your select lists to live in their own separate table so that you can add other relevant data.
 Like, say you start a tasks table and add a select list column for each task's team.
 And later you decide you want to start tracking other information about each team, like its members or location.

 That's just a few clicks away!
 Open the Select list options and choose Convert to table.
 You can also adjust the name for the new table and its location if you like.
 This will generate a new, single-column table, with each item in your list automatically becoming its own row in this new table.
-Taking this action will automatically convert your column type to a Lookup since the column is now referencing rows in a separate table.
+Taking this action will automatically convert your column type to a Relation since the column is now referencing rows in a separate table.

 Create a select list from an existing table